Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/getting_started/InstallJavaTomcat.md

     " %}

 <a name="tomcat"></a>
-## Installing the Tomcat Servlet Container
+## Installing The Tomcat Servlet Container

 The following example shows Tomcat installation on a linux system.
 (This type of installation will work on Mac OS systems as well.)
 The installation is being performed as the `root` user.